 - (b) At December 31, 2022, margin deposits for Con Edison and CECONY of \$13 million were classified as derivative assets, and (\$(10) million and \$(6) million, respectively) were classified as derivative liabilities on the consolidated balance sheet, but not included in the table.
 At December 31, 2021, margin deposits for Con Edison and CECONY (\$1 million and an immaterial amount, respectively) were classified as derivative assets on the consolidated balance sheet, but not included in the table.
-At derivative assets on the consolidated balance sheet, but not included in the table.
 Margin is collateral, typically cash, that the holder of a derivative instrument is required to deposit in order to transact on an exchange and to cover its potential losses with its broker or the exchange. - (c) Includes amounts for interest rate swaps of \$31 million in current assets and \$75 million in noncurrent assets.
 At December 31, 2022, the Clean Energy Businesses had interest rate swaps with notional amounts of \$982 million.
 The expiration dates of the swaps range from 2025-2041. - (d) Includes amounts for interest rate swaps of \$4 million in noncurrent assets, \$(20) million in current liabilities and \$(38) million in noncurrent liabilities.
 At December 31, 2021, the Clean Energy Businesses had interest rate swaps with notional amounts of \$1,031 million.
 The expiration dates of the swaps ranged from 2025-2041. - (e) Amounts represent derivative assets and liabilities included in current assets and current liabilities held for sale, respectively, on Con Edison's consolidated balance sheet as of December 31, 2022.
 See "Assets and Liabilities Held for Sale" in Note A and Note X.